Assembly for the Final Review of the Constitution: Presiding officers

 Hossein-Ali Montazeri was elected as the speaker, instead of Mahmoud Taleghani who was considered the prospect for the position.
 Other seats also went to supporters of the Guardianship of the Islamic Jurist, including Mohammad Beheshti who received the most votes for the deputy speaker, and Hassan Ayat who became the secretary.

 The presiding officers of the assembly were as follows:

 Apportionment

 According to the enactment of the Council of the Islamic Revolution, the assembly had 69 seats which were apportioned among the 24 provinces by population.
 While any province was entitled to at least one representative, however small its population, each 500,000 residents were considered represented by one seat.
-4 additional seats were reserved for religious minorities, including two for Christians (one allocated to Armenians and the other to Assyrians and Chaldeans collectively), and one for each of the Jewish and the Zoroastrian communities.
+4 additional seats were reserved for religious minorities, including two for Christians (one allocated to Armenians and the other to Assyrians), and one for each of the Jewish and the Zoroastrian communities.

 The number of seats dedicated to each province and the population which it was based on, were as follows: